BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 Test Case 7: Remember Me Option

-Given a valid username and password with "Remember Me" selected,
+Given valid credentials with “Remember Me” selected,

 When I log in,